BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 Marina is, as her father was, intellectually brilliant and highly successful.
-She graduated at the top of her class at Radcliff (now Harvard), received a PhD from Colombia, became a successful industry executive, served as a presidential economic advisor, and since 1973 has been a Distinguished Public Service Professor of Economics at the University of Pittsburgh.⁹
+She graduated at the top of her class at Radcliffe (now Harvard), received a PhD from Columbia, became a successful industry executive, served as a presidential economic advisor, and since 1973 has been a Distinguished Public Service Professor of Economics at the University of Pittsburgh.⁹
 "[Marina] wrote that [her father] was very concerned with his legacy in two aspects: her life and the durability of his intellectual contributions to the world."¹
 In her memoir, she speaks highly of her father, who by all accounts was a good father.
 </p>